lucifer911/midnight_scirpts/README.md

 # LiveView.sh
 ### Idea is based on CNTool's gLiveView
 #### tested on ( Midnight Node Monitor - Testnet - Version: 0.8.0-cab67f3b )
-LiveView.sh is a simple script that allows users keep an eye on critical info.
+LiveView.sh (version 0.1.2) is a simple script that allows users keep an eye on critical info.
 For now it tests
 -  Node Version
 -  Server Uptime
 -  Container Start Time